bandprotocol/bandchain-docs/docs/develop/03-developer-tools/04-falcon/03-getting-start.md

     `$CHAIN_NAME` should be matched with the one predefined in the tss-tunnel.

-    You can check if falcon can connect to both BandChain and destination via query tunnel information using following command
+    You can check if Falcon can connect to both BandChain and destination via query tunnel information using following command
     ``` shell
     falcon query tunnel <TUNNEL_ID>
     ```